 You are all great among us.
 I sincerely and humbly thank you for your dedication and commitment to the life of the parish.
 Well done.
 Good on you.

-Join us on Saturday 5th May at 3pm in the Rosary Room for the Rosary followed by afternoon tea.
+Join us at 3pm in the Rosary Room for the Rosary followed by afternoon tea.
 Children welcome.

 Twice a year, Our Lady of the Rosary Parish Kensington helps in the roster to prepare and serve free meals at St Canice’s Kitchen in Kings Cross.
 This roster is filled up by other groups across all of Sydney working different days so that those who need this service are able to access it free.

 Our team of around 10 people reserve one Sunday in around July and another Sunday in November to cook and serve snags, mash and veggies to anyone that comes into the Kitchen.
 We wish to extend the opportunity for more members of the OLR community to do the same.
 Having done this for many years, the members will attest how much this service has given them more than they give to the service.
 Twice a year for around 4 hours each roster is all the service asks from you.
 Notices for the schedules are sent months ahead to allow people to squeeze this in their hectic calendars.

 So if you wish to experience the bliss of doing something good and something different, contact Dennis Fenech, Coordinator, St Canice’s Kitchen, OLR Kensington on 0400 810 400.

 In this case, it is not true that too many cooks spoil the broth!